cp-algorithms/cp-algorithms/src/algebra/module-inverse.md

 We will also denote $x$ simply with $a^{-1}$.

 We should note that the modular inverse does not always exist.
 For example, let $m = 4$, $a = 2$.
-By checking all possible values modulo $m$ it should become clear that we cannot find $a^{-1}$ satisfying the above equation.
+By checking all possible values modulo $m$, it should become clear that we cannot find $a^{-1}$ satisfying the above equation.
 It can be proven that the modular inverse exists if and only if $a$ and $m$ are relatively prime (i.e. $\gcd(a, m) = 1$).

 In this article, we present two methods for finding the modular inverse in case it exists, and one method for finding the modular inverse for all numbers in linear time.